Open-Systems-Pharmacology/docs/part-6/introduction-ospsuite-r.md

 ## Articles
-Speficic workflows and details regarding the ospsuite-R package can be found here: https://www.open-systems-pharmacology.org/OSPSuite-R/articles/
+Specific workflows and details regarding the ospsuite-R package can be found here: https://www.open-systems-pharmacology.org/OSPSuite-R/articles/